epfl-ada/ada-2020-project-milestone-p3-p3_adacadabra/README.md

 #### 3) Verify the hypotheses
  - Within each class, compare distribution of nutrient fraction and entropy using histograms plots
  - Analyse if there are significant difference distribution of nutrients / food categories within each population class using statistical tests (Spearman)
- - Use logistic regression to predict classes with nutrients and entropy and observe if there are significant relations [TODO: to remove ?]
+ - Use logistic regression to predict high or low wealth using nutrients and entropy ; then observe if there are significant relations
  - Interpret the results to observe if in general "healthy" food habits can be correlated with wealth level

 #### 4) Share the results of the study